-PoseShop: A Human Image Database and Personalized Content Synthesis
+PoseShop: Human Image Database Construction and Personalized Content Synthesis

-Tao Chen1 Ping Tan2 Li-Qian Ma1 Ming-Ming Cheng1 Ariel Shamir3 Shi-Min Hu1
+Tao Chen Ping Tan Li-Qian Ma Ming-Ming Cheng Ariel Shamir Shi-Min Hu

-1TNList, Department of Computer Science and Technology, Tsinghua University
+TNList, Department of Computer Science and Technology, Tsinghua University

-2National University of Singapore 3The Interdisciplinary Center
+National University of Singapore The Interdisciplinary Center

-Abstract-We present a human image database collected from online images where human figures are segmented out of their background.
-The images are organized based on action semantic, clothes attributes and indexed by the shape of their poses.
-The database is built by downloading, analyzing, and filtering over 3 million human images from the Internet and can be queried using either silhouette sketch or a skeleton to find a given pose.
-We demonstrate the application of this database for multi-frame personalized content synthesis in the form of comic-strips, where the main character is the user or his/her friends.
+Abstract-We present PoseShop - a pipeline to construct segmented human image database with minimal manual intervention.
+By downloading, analyzing, and filtering massive amounts of human images from the Internet we achieve a database which contains 400 thousands human figures that are segmented out of their background.
+The human figures are organized based on action semantic, clothes attributes and indexed by the shape of their poses.
+They can be queried using either silhouette sketch or a skeleton to find a given pose.
+We demonstrate applications for this database for multi-frame personalized content synthesis in the form of comic-strips, where the main character is the user or his/her friends.
 We address the two challenges of such synthesis, namely personalization and consistency over a set of frames, by introducing head swapping and clothes swapping techniques.
 We also demonstrate an action correlation analysis application to show the usefulness of the database for vision application.